The CFO's Role in the Site Selection Process

 "Such projects are usually the major capital investment item for the year for most companies, so they are carefully scrutinized by executive leadership, the board of directors, and outside investors," Townsend adds.
 "New sites are often used to enhance a company's financial, operational, and strategic and brand image goals, so CFOs are uniquely positioned to lead the site selection process because they work across organizational boundaries and are ultimately responsible for many aspects of the enterprise's success."

-Factors Adding to
+Factors Adding to the CFO's Role

 But corporate cost-cutting is not the sole factor behind this trend.
 Instead, there are a variety of factors at play, both financial and relating to public policy, that have reinforced the increasing role of the chief financial officer in real estate decisions.
 Among them are the following: